 - Here's how Pokemon Go lets you choose how to evolve your Eevee

-What's in your area?
+1. What's in your area?

-Get to those Pokestops
+2. Get to those Pokestops

-No trespassing necessary
+3. No trespassing necessary

 You don’t need to go right up to a Pokemon to catch it.
 If it has appeared on your map in cartoon form then you just need to touch it with your finger and you’ll enter the catching screen for Pokeball flicking.
 This means you don't need to go into a stranger's garden/car/personal space to retrieve a Pikachu.
 Phew.
 Check out the rest of our Pokemon Go myths busted.

-Lures are great
+4. Lures are great

 If you can see pink petals falling around a Pokestop, that means someone has attached a lure.
 You’ll earn them as you progress through levels and they’re available for purchase in the Shop.
-Lures mean Pokemon will be attracted to it and it’s active for 30 minutes.
-This can be used by all trainers so be a good human and activate at a stop you think most people could make the most of it.
+Lures mean Pokemon will be attracted to the area and it’s active for 30 minutes.
+The benefits can be used by all trainers so be a good human and activate at a stop you think the most people could make the most of it.
 You can even see the name of the trainer who donated the lure so you can try and thank them in person.
 Look out for community days where lures will last for three hours or even longer.

 The incense item is exceptionally useful if you want to bring in the most wild Pokemon right to your spot.
-Unlike the lure which can be shared, the incense means you'll produce a purple cloud for half an hour that will draw Pokemon to you.
+Unlike the lure which can be shared, incense means you'll produce a purple cloud for half an hour that will draw Pokemon just to you.
 This is really helpful if you are perhaps in an area with Pokemon you don’t normally catch.
 Go to the seaside, pop an incense and you’ll immediately attract plenty of water Pokemon.
 You can even see the Pokemon that have arrived specifically because of the lure.
 They’ll have a purple circle around them.
 If you are using incense or a lure, it's good to buddy them up with a Lucky Egg that'll give you double XP for 30 minutes.
 If you've got all those Pokemon being drawn to you, you may as well make the most of the XP.
 Anything else that earns XP will automatically be doubled.
 Handy!

-Steps are eggcellent
+6. Steps are eggcellent

-Storage hunters - Here's how to delete items in your bag in Pokemon Go
+7. Storage hunters - Here's how to delete items in your bag in Pokemon Go

-Use public transport wisely for Pokestops and Pokemon
+8. Use public transport wisely for Pokestops and Pokemon

 So it turns out that if you have really fast fingers, you can nab Pokemon from the train or bus.
 The app doesn't count your travel as steps - unless you are travelling under 10mph - but you can still see Pokemon on the map and if you can tap them quick enough, you can capture them from your seat.
 You'll need to be fast with that Pokeball though or they'll disappear.
 Cheaty...

-Bring a buddy
+9. Bring a buddy